erioness1125/NYTimesSearch/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+List anything else that you can get done to improve the app functionality!
+* [x] Show message "No article searched" when no article with the keyword is found.

 ## Video Walkthrough